State Authorization Regulations

 Effective September 16, 2015, Case Western Reserve University was approved by the Ohio Department of Higher Education to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 As such, the University is permitted to offer online programs to residents of states approved as SARA members without having to seek state approval.

 As of March 31, 2017, there are 48 SARA members: 47 states plus the District of Columbia.
-To view a map of states approved as SARA members please click here.
+To view a map of states approved as SARA members please see the NC-SARA Directory.

 Status by State